Northern Michigan Winter, Transit and a Professional Mom

 There were also challenges.
 Planning ahead to arrange for rides to and from the bus stop and figuring out how to run errands without the carrying capacity of a car required forethought.
 Another challenge turned benefit was the extra space that graced my days.
 Depending on my schedule, there were times I had 30-45 minutes to kill before my bus departed.
 What I thought would be an inconvenience turned out to be a great way to combat the busyness that can become overwhelming.
 My pace slowed down, yet my productivity and creativity were enhanced simply by having the structure of a bus schedule to follow.

 After this 30-day trial, I have decided to continue, and extend a warm invitation for other professionals to join me.
 This is where true change happens; when everyday people step outside of their own comfort zone to try something new.
 Let’s start changing our culture of convenient parking and automobile centric thinking that has been a factor leading to sedentary yet too busy lives and overcrowded streets.
 Become a part of developing a vibrant and bustling public transportation system in the Grand Traverse area by using it.
 Then, let’s watch as this one effort creates a domino effect that transforms the lives of people on both a personal and collective scale.

 Because a walkable town is a bikeable town is a transit town.
-Passionate about a more liveable Traverse City?
+Passionate about a more liveable Grand Traverse region?
 Get involved with our grassroots advocacy initiative.